vizzuhq/ipyvizzu/docs/tutorial/sorting.md

 ```

 If you want descending order instead, you have to set the reverse parameter to
-true.
-When used without setting the sorting to byValue, the elements will be in
+`True`.
+When used without setting the sorting to `byValue`, the elements will be
-the opposite order than they are in the data set added to ipyvizzu.
+in the opposite order than they are in the data set added to `ipyvizzu`.

 <div id="tutorial_02"></div>